radixsh/quartz/README.md

 the config file will hold, at minimum, your token and your chosen command prefix (in the command `!help`, for instance, the prefix is `!`).

-to generate your own api token, go to your [discord developer portal](https://discord.com/developers/applications) and create an application and a bot. click the subheading "bot" in the menubar on the left, and a token will have been generated under the bot's username. (this token must be kept secret.) here's the format that i used:
+to generate your own api token, go to your [discord developer portal](https://discord.com/developers/applications) and create an application. click the subheading "bot" in the menubar on the left and add a bot, and a token will have been generated under the bot's username. (this token must be kept secret.) here's the format that i used:
 ```
 {
   "token": "my-token-here-between-quotes",